M. Karunanidhi: The Emergency and government dismissal

 He resisted to let the Emergency's on Tamil Nadu for approximately seven months, until his administration was ousted on 31 January 1976.
 Karunanidhi was a supporter of Jayaparakash Narayan's anti-Emergency campaign and was the first one to ally with his Janata Party.
 During an event at Don Bosco School, Karunanidhi stated, "Most likely, this would be my final public function as Chief Minister."
 He was dismissed before he even got home form the function.
 This occurred just 50 days before his tenure ended.
 The DMK suffered a great deal of damage once it was dismissed.
 25,000 members of the party including Karunanidhi's close relatives and friends were imprisoned.
 His maternal uncle Murasoli Maran and his son M.K Stalin suffered health issues from torture and C. Chittibabu died trying to save M.K Stalin in prison.
-He sent 200 rupees a month to their families of jailed DMK members through the party office.
+He sent ₹200 a month to their families of jailed DMK members through the party office.

 A one-man Sarkaria Commission was established in February 1976 under Supreme Court judge Ranjit Singh Sarkaria, shortly after the Indira Gandhi government ousted the DMK administration after allegations of corruption were made by opposition leader MGR.
 DMK tried to make out that the investigation was an act of political vendetta.
 The Sarkaria commission described the evidence on the claims as "cogent, convincing, and reliable."
 Although none of the corruption charges against him were proved.